THE MAKEOVER MASTER

 From running a successful mortgage business in the early 2000’s with 10 offices, six partners, and 250+ employees, to losing it all in the great recession of 2008.
-Mike created 50+ brands between 2008-2015 is what he calls his “self-discovery” phase and deeply understands the ups and downs entrepreneurs go through.
+Mike went on to create 50+ brands between 2008-2015 is what he calls his “self-discovery” phase and deeply understands the ups and downs entrepreneurs go through.